-As a startup, TIME is a luxury you don't have.
-The #1 killer of startups is slow moving customer prospects.
-The feedback cycle is essential to product / market fit and prospects who lack true urgency won’t provide the input a startup needs to succeed on the timeline they have to survive.
+As a startup, TIME is a luxury that founders don't have.
+The No. 1 killer of startups is slow moving customer prospects.
+The feedback cycle is essential to product-market fit and prospects who lack true urgency won’t provide the input a startup needs to succeed on the timeline they have to survive.

-In addition, if there’s one thing we’ve learned via the Get Ahead Platform at Unusual, it’s that many startups consider Why Buy Anything (BIG problems) and Why Buy Now (URGENT problems) as one in the same thing.
-There are a few reasons for this:
+In addition, if there’s one thing we’ve learned via Unusual Ventures Founder Services, it’s that many startups consider Why Buy Anything?
+(BIG problems) and Why Buy Now?
+(URGENT problems) as one and the same thing.
+There are a few reasons for this.

-1. We are conditioned to tell stories using a ‘problem / solution’ method.
-So, we munge together big and urgent problems into one statement, typically at the expense of getting really specific around urgency.
+We munge together big and urgent problems into one statement, typically at the expense of getting really specific around urgency.

-3. It takes A LOT of time to figure out the hair-on-fire urgency behind a problem.
-Compared to Why Buy Anything and Why Buy You, Why Buy Now takes more time because you can’t create the answer yourself.
-Why Buy Now requires insight derived from asking the right questions in customer meetings to get it right (see our how-to-guide).
+Compared to Why Buy Anything? and Why Buy You?, Why Buy Now? takes more time because you can’t create the answer yourself.
+Why Buy Now? requires insight derived from asking the right questions in customer meetings to get it right.

-One way to think about the distinction between the two questions is that Why Buy Anything is about where the market is heading, while Why Buy Now is specific to where a customer is heading — their specific priorities, hair on fire issues, and alternatives.
-The former is great for an investor pitch.
-“There’s a big market for compliance automation in the cloud.”
-The latter is essential for aligning to customer priorities, “I need to demonstrate SOC 2 compliance of my AWS environment to this prospect or I’ll lose the customer and won’t get my bonus.”
+One way to think about the distinction between the two questions is that Why Buy Anything? is about where the market is heading, while Why Buy Now? is specific to where a customer is going — their specific priorities, hair-on-fire issues, and alternatives.
+Why Buy Anything? is great for an investor pitch — for example, “There’s a big market for compliance automation in the cloud.”

 To explain further, let’s come back to our buyer’s journey:

-Why Buy Now is all about how a customer internalizes the changes happening to their business and then funds initiatives to capitalize on an opportunity, solve a problem, or both.
-Progressing our examples from the first Why Buy Anything section, here are three examples:
+Why Buy Now? for enterprise is all about how a customer internalizes the changes happening to their business and then funds initiatives to capitalize on an opportunity, solve a problem, or both.
+Progressing our examples from the first Why Buy Anything? section, here are two examples:

-Urgent problem: My business has started going around my IT team because I can’t deploy all of these (eg: >5) SaaS applications.
+Urgent problem: My business has started going around my IT team because I can’t deploy all of these (eg: more than five) SaaS applications.